 The Clover CLI helper will provide similar function to Artisan and will allow you to create new plugins with the appropriate boilerplate to get started.
 For example, if you want to make a new plugin that does not include a frontend workflow, it could be as straightforward as running:

 clover new name-of-plugin --without-frontend.
 Of course, we want to empower the developer throughout the process, so it would also allow you to scaffold that frontend later in the development of your plugin.

 Perhaps your plugin needs to provide a new block to the Gutenberg editor?
 A Clover CLI would make it easy to scaffold that with a command like:

 Right now the primary goal of our development is to realize the fullness of this new workflow.
 Once we have an adequate grasp of the workflow, we will begin work on the CLI helper.

 For now, keep an eye out for the initial release of Clover.
-The best way to do that is to sign up for our newsletter, or become a Patron for early access.
+The best way to do that is to sign up for our newsletter or become a Patron.